immortalx74/Reaffer/README.md

 # Reaffer
-Based on Ample Sound's riffer found in their guitar/bass VSTs
+ReaScript for Reaper, based on Ample Sound's riffer found in their guitar/bass VSTs.